Short URL for this page:

 My transcription is being minutely proofread.
 In the table of contents above, the sections are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree; a red background would mean that the page had not been proofread.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

 The printed book was very well proofread, with a very few minor errors, which I've corrected with a dotted underscore like this: as elsewhere on my site, glide your cursor over the underscored words to read what was actually printed.
 More consequential errors will be marked with a bullet like thisº or even with a clarifying footnote: as elsewhere on my site, glide your cursor over bullets or underscored words to read what was actually printed.
-Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.
+Similarly, underscored measurements provide conversions to metric, e.g., 10 miles.
 A few odd spellings, curious turns of phrase, etc. have been marked <!‑‑ sic in the sourcecode, just to confirm that I did check them.

 One mistake — by our modern standards — that I neither flagged nor changed, however, is important.
 The text refers almost always to "the Ukraine" rather than to what is now, in our hopefully post-Soviet era, considered the correct form of speech, just plain "Ukraine" with no article: for why this seriously matters, see Kathryn Graber's excellent explanation at Sapiens.Org.